barneydellar/SpaceTypes/README.md

 # SpaceTypes

 This is a C++ library for 3D points and vectors that are strongly typed on their coordinate space.

-This library has only been tested using Visual Studio 2017 with C++17.
-The tests use Catch2.
+It provides new types to wrap round an exsiting implementation, to ensures that vectors and points from different spaces cannot interact with each other.
+It is designed to catch these problems at compile-time, rather than at run time.

 This is a header-only library.
 Simply #include "Space.h".
 The library defines the namespace *Space*.

+This library has only been tested using Visual Studio 2017 with C++17.
+The tests use Catch2.

 ## Licence

-The library is licenced under the MIT licence (<https://opensource.org/licenses/MIT)>
+The library is licenced under the [Hippocratic License Version Number: 2.1.](LICENCE.md).
+See <https://firstdonoharm.dev> for more details.

 ## Summary

 This namespace provides several templated types: Point, Vector and NormalizedVector.
-Optionally, XYPoint, XYVector and NormalizedXYVector are also available.
+Optionally, XYPoint, XYVector and NormalizedXYVector are also available for a given space.
 Each point or vector lives in a Space.
-It is possible to convert points and vectors from space to another.
+It is possible to convert points and vectors from space to another, in a type-safe way.
 Importantly, points and vectors can *only* interact with points and vectors from the same space.
-Attempting to, say, add a vector from one space to a vector from another will result in a compilation error.
+Attempting to add a vector from one space to a vector from another will result in a compilation error.

 The library requires an existing implementation, which you will need to provide as a template argument.
-This implementation must be default contructiblem and must have three doubles for x, y, and z as its first fields.
+This implementation must be default contructible, and must have three doubles for x, y, and z as its first fields.
 The library also requires a Transform Manager which is able to convert the instances of the existing implementation from one Space to another.

-The existing implementation of the 3D location or direction must implement the following API
+The existing implementation of the 3D location or direction must implement the following API:

 ```cpp
 class ExistingImplementation